 Animations: Professor Laurence has created a series of videos depicting life in ancient Rome, including this glimpse into a young teen's daily routine.

 The culture of gladiators is well presented with a doctor of gladiators (there is evidence for this), who is a freed gladiator from Africa but has a wife from London and children who speak Latin.
 There is good evidence for gladiators having wives, who set up tombstones to them in cemeteries outside the city.
-Gladiators sit in popular culture in 2024 within the frame of Mixed Martial Arts (MMA) and Universal Fight Club (UFC), in a way they did not with the release of the first film 24 years ago.
+Gladiators sit in popular culture in 2024 within the frame of Mixed Martial Arts (MMA) and Ultimate Fighting Championship (UFC), in a way they did not with the release of the first film 24 years ago.
 The ancient admiration of those who defy death as gladiators is nicely set out by the film.
 The frequent killing by archers in the film plays on the near contemporary martyrdom of Saint Sebastian with the body of the victims penetrated by multiple arrows – a theme in later western art.

 If we accept film is film and not history, Gladiator II is enormous fun and in many ways is successful in its visual depiction of Rome.